-- Bovada lists Spain as the -165 favorite to beat Australia in the FIBA World Cup semi-finals
+- Spain is a -165 favorite to beat Australia in the FIBA World Cup semi-finals

 - The Spaniards (2006) were the last country other than the USA to win a FIBA World Cup title

 - Australia is in the semi-finals of this tournament for the first time

 Spain and Australia were given the easier path to the FIBA World Cup semi-finals than France or Argentina.

 The French (USA) and Argentina (Serbia) eliminated the two pre-tournament favorites to meet in the final.
 Meanwhile, Australia (Czech Republic) and Spain (Poland) were left with relative minnows to contend with in their quarter-final games.

 The Spaniards have been established as the -165 chalk in this semi-final.